barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Polylines on terrain - perhaps see if we can use our [SIGGRAPH work](http://blogs.agi.com/agi/2011/04/25/a-screen-space-approach-to-rendering-polylines-on-terrain/) without a geometry shader.
 * Billboards that do not partially sink under terrain.

+## Architecture

+This section is a work in progress, even more so than the rest of this page!

+#### CentralBody

+* Primarily responsible for the rendering of terrain and imagery.
+Delegates various parts of the process to other types listed here.

+#### TilingScheme

+* Defines the shape of the quadtree.
+For example, tiles may be web-mercator-aligned or geographic/WGS84 aligned.
+* Creates quadtree tiles on demand.
+* Transforms tile coordinates (x, y, level) to world extent.

+#### GeometryProvider

+* Async-oriented, loading is throttled.
+* Creates geometry for a given tile by tessellating an ellipsoid or height map, or by downloading a mesh.
+Fills in the Tile provided to it.
+Texture coordinates are included in the mesh.
+* Has a TilingScheme.

+#### Tile

+* A node in the quadtree.
+* Has tile coordinates, x, y, and level.
+* Defines the geometric shape of the terrain surface using a mesh or vertex array, plus a "center" for RTC rendering.
+* Knows its bounding volume (sphere?), occludee point for horizon culling, and geometric error.
+* Doesn't _do_ anything, really.
+Just holds data.

+#### ImageryProvider

+* Async-oriented, loading is throttled.
+* Fills in the texture and texture matrix on the Tile provided to it.

+#### ImageryLayer

+#### TileImagery

+* The imagery associated with a single tile.
+* Knows its load pipeline state, load fail count, etc.
+* Represents exactly one texture, one texture matrix.

 ## Resources

 * Lots of terrain LOD papers at [vterrain.org](http://vterrain.org/LOD/Papers/).
 Also see their [Global Elevation Datasets](http://vterrain.org/Elevation/global.html).